 How to fail

-Hosted by Elizabeth Day, this podcast is a series of interviews with celebrities who share the failures they’ve had in life, (Relationships/career/friendships) and what they’ve learnt from them.
+Hosted by Elizabeth Day, this podcast is a series of interviews with celebrities who share the failures they’ve had in life, and what they’ve learned from them.
 Candid and hilarious, the very first interview kicks off with Fleabag’s Phoebe Waller-Bridge who is the queen of making mistakes and quite possibly not learning from them.
-(Read Why making a mistake might be the best thing you ever did for more on this) There are seven series in total, so they’ll keep you going for the rest of the summer.
+There are seven series in total, so they’ll keep you going for the rest of the summer.

 Dolly Parton’s America